-For the past couple of years, American Airlines has been revamping their Business and First Class lounges across its major hubs, now named Flagship Lounges, with a separate dining area for First Class passengers.
+For the past couple of years, American Airlines has been revamping their Business and First Class lounges across most of its major hubs, now named Flagship Lounges, with a separate dining area for First Class passengers.
 As of February 2020, the new lounges are open in:

 - Chicago O’Hare